 Source, Pattern, and Styling of the Alan Irish jumper

-An Aran woollen jumper can be manufactured from merino wool or Pure wool for both men and women.
+An Aran woolen jumper can be manufactured from merino wool or Pure wool for both men and women.
 Pure wool signifies that it is made entirely of wool.
 The selection of sheep breed determines how the two types of wool differ.
 Wool made of merino is lighter and more supple.
 Every pattern on an Aran jumper has a symbolic meaning and is infused with a local legend.
 On the original piece of Irish jumpers, the traditional Diamond pattern, one of the most widely used stitch patterns, is claimed to promise the wearer prosperity and success.
 In contrast, the beloved honeycomb stitch is thought to bring luck.
 All Aran jumpers often contain four to six vertical columns of different stitch designs, with one of the designs stand out in the middle.

-The Aran garment has evolved from its basic ecru-coloured thick wool pullover.
-Today’s Irish jumpers come in various colours, adding additional vibrancy and modernism to this classic of the 1900s.
+The Aran garment has evolved from its basic ecru-colored thick wool pullover.
+Today’s Irish jumpers come in various colors, adding additional vibrancy and modernism to this classic of the 1900s.
 Originally a plain round-neck jumper, this one has evolved into being styled as a V-neck, turtleneck, collars with buttons, cloak, and even jackets.
 To stay warm and trendy in the winter, accessories like scarves and hats are also being made in Aran style.
 These distinctive virgin wool knits developed a cult following in the fashion industry over the ages.
 It is ideal for keeping warm, classic, and wearable with any outfit; it can also be paired with accessories and certain fabrics to give your winter wardrobe a bit of a fashionable edge.
 The Irish Alan jumper returned to the runways during Fashion Week in London, New York, Milan, and Paris.
 Most celebrities now use it.
 In photos and videos, Aran jumpers have been seen on celebrities like Katie Holmes, Sarah Jessica Parker, Gwyneth Paltrow, and Cameron Diaz.